kubernetes-study-guide/Kubernetes-Study-Guide/45_ServiceAccounts/README.md

-# ServiceAccounts
+# Service Accounts

-Earlier we saw how we can control an individual's (or group's) permissions, at the [authorisation](https://kubernetes.io/docs/reference/access-authn-authz/controlling-access/) stage by using Roles, RolesBindings, ClusterRoles, and ClusterRolesBindings objects.
+In Kubernetes, it's possible to run kubectl commands (e.g. kubectl get pods), from inside pods themselves.
+In doing so pods have to follow the same [authentications+authorsations](https://kubernetes.io/docs/reference/access-authn-authz/controlling-access/) process that individuals are subjected.
+This also means that you can control a pods access privileges using Roles, RolesBindings, ClusterRoles, and ClusterRolesBindings objects.

-However you can also use these objects to control access privileges for pods too.
-That's because pods also goes through the same authentication+authorization process if/when it sets api requests to the kube-api server.
+## Pod Authentication with the kube-apiserver

-A pods authentication is done via the use of ServiceAccounts.
+When humans use the kubectl command, we establish our identity with the kube-apiserver using TLS certificates.
+However for non-humans, i.e. pods, the pods identifies itself to the kube-apiserver by using Service Account objects.
 A ServiceAccount is an identity that's attached to a pod.
 Each namespace comes with a default serviceaccount:

 ```bash
 # kubectl get serviceaccounts